 Supports for Success

-In January 2016, Sherwood Forest launched the Supports for Success program to extend supports beyond 9th grade and prepare Quest program alumni for college and career success.
+In January 2016, Sherwood Forest launched the Supports for Success program to extend supports beyond 9th grade and prepare Quest program alumni for post-secondary success.

 Youth take part in school-year activities that prepare them for summer employment including resume writing workshops, mock interviews, professional etiquette classes, and leadership training.
 During the summer months, all youth successfully secure employment and continue skill development in the areas of conflict resolution, learning to take direction, and setting success strategies.
 Some are employed by Sherwood Forest as Counselors-in-Training; others work at seasonal jobs in the community.